 - Office of Public Guardian

 The Office of Public Guardianship, acting under court authority, provides public guardianship where there is no friend or family member to serve as guardian, and the individual needs a public guardian to protect his or her rights or welfare.
-Vermont law provides public guardianship for: Adults with developmental disabilities and People over age 60 with mental disabilities.
-Note that there is no public guardianship in Vermont for individuals between the ages of 18 and 60 with mental disabilities other than a developmental disability.
+Vermont law provides public guardianship for: Adults with developmental disabilities and People age 60 or older with mental disabilities.
+Note that there is no public guardianship in Vermont for individuals between the ages of 18 and 59 with mental disabilities other than a developmental disability.
 The mission of the program is to assist and empower people under guardianship in making decisions and taking actions in critical life areas.
 Public guardians seek to diminish the need for public guardianship by identifying, training, and assisting private guardians; by encouraging and preparing individuals to make their own decisions; and by developing supportive community resources.